Our 2025 Board of Directors and Leaders

 717-220-1437

 Melanie has more than 15 years of event planning, association management, client services, communications and membership experience in the non-profit community.
-Melanie earned her degree in agricultural communications from the University of Kentucky, currently holds her CMM (Certificate in Meeting Management) and is pursuing her Master’s degree in event and meeting management from San Diego State University.
+Melanie earned her degree in agricultural communications from the University of Kentucky, currently holds her CMM (Certificate in Meeting Management) her Master’s degree in event and meeting management from San Diego State University.

 Rachel Jarabeck